Download the faculty mentor handbook at this link:

 - Unite a constellation of support around the student, including an academic advisor, faculty mentor, robust community of students and alumni, funding opportunities, and a home campus.

-The majority of students who are attracted to CUNY BA tend to have clear career paths in mind before they enter the program.
-Some are seeking career advancement within an existing field of employment, or looking to make a career change.
+The major is intended for a student who has the vision and drive to design their own unique and interdisciplinary major, called an area of concentration (AoC).
+The majority of students who are attracted to CUNY BA tend to have clear career paths in mind before they enter the program, although some are seeking career advancement within an existing field of employment or looking to make a career change.
 Upon graduation, more than half of students report receiving promotions or raises in their current positions, or starting new careers.
-Alumni surveys show that most CUNY BA students report going on to work in fields related to the AOCs they completed in the program.
+Alumni surveys show that most CUNY BA students report going on to work in fields related to the AoCs they completed in the program.

 2 Faculty Mentors